gpaumier/gp2/src/pages/home.rst

 It takes a village.

-Barn raising is a fundamental concept in online communities like ours.
+Barn raising is a fundamental concept in the study of online communities.
 Barn raising "occurs when a community actively decides to come to the same place at the same time to help achieve some specific goal."\ [#BarnRaisingMeatBall]_ The metaphor comes from the collective effort needed to raise an actual barn,\ [#BarnRaisingWP]_ a process that is all but impossible to do on one's own, and demands collaboration and good will from the community.
 While mostly reminiscent of 18th- and 19th-century rural North America, barn raising is only one example of communal work encountered in many societies around the world.\ [#CommunalWork]_ The Indonesian ethos of *Gotong royong* similarly refers to carrying burdens together, which sometimes translates to literally carrying your neighbor's home to a new location.\ [#GotongRoyong]_

 Wikis are built by people coming together to achieve something that one person couldn't do alone.
 Most human endeavors are no different.
 A good strategy with broad alignment can't be built by just the CEO or a few executives.
 It takes a collective effort to carry this burden together and build it in the wiki spirit of good-faith collaboration.
 Only then can we raise the barn as a community.